EricThomson/nightmare_invasion/README.md

 # Nightmare Invasion
 A clone of a Space Invaders clone.
 Adapted from the book *Python Crash Course* by Eric Matthes.
 It uses Python 3 and characters from My Little Pony.
 Technical consultants: a bunch of first graders.
+Uses `pygame`.

 ## Instructions
-Run `nightmare_invasion.py` to start playing.
-Dependency: `pygame`
+To play, run `nightmare_invasion.py`.
-- Start a game by pressing 'Return' or clicking where indicated.
+- Pressing 'Return' or click mouse where indicated to start game.
 - Use L/R arrows to move, spacebar to shoot.
 - Press q to quit.
 - Press p to pause.